Chagens/Bio-Pesticide-Game/soyboy_webpage/README.md

 create-react-app frontend --template file:./cra-template-frontend
 ```
 - This may take a moment.
 Once its finished the `/frontend/` folder will be created with all of the dependancies installed to the frontend react app
+- Note: You may get a warning about 6 high severity vulnerabilities.
+I haven't been able to git rid of those, but also they don't seem to be causing any problems.
 3. From `/soyboy_webpage/frontend/` run this command to start the app in developer mode.
 ```
 npm start